-Staff Room

-In all Cloakrooms
+Staff Room In all Cloakrooms

 Mrs Raw is responsible for regularly checking that the contents of first aid boxes are complete and replenished as necessary.
 A check should be made at least once termly.

-The First Aid Record Book For Recording Details Of All First Aid Administered Is Kept In: Staff Room

-Details Of Contact Numbers Of Hospital Accident And Emergency Departments, NHS Direct And Other Medical Services Are Displayed In: School Office

-4. Medication Policy
+The First Aid Record Book for recording details of all first aid administered Is kept in the Staff Room.
+Details of contact numbers of hospital accident and emergency departments, NHS Direct and other medical services are displayed in the School Office.
+This is reviewed annually by Mrs Raw.

+Supporting children with medical needs
-Staff should not administer medicines to children.
-Parents or carers are required to come into school if it is necessary for a dose of medicine to be administered during school hours (most medicines doses can be adjusted so that it is not necessary to administer during this period).
-Alternatively a parent may give written permission for a child to self administer their own medicine or for an agreed member of staff to administer.

-If it is necessary for medicines to be self-administered, then they will be handed in at the office by the parent, in person, who will give clear written and oral instructions on the correct dose and dosage rates.

-The use of inhalers for asthmatic conditions is included in this policy as Appendix B.

-Sunscreen Policy is attached as Appendix C.
+According to guidelines set in the DfE Supporting pupils at school with medical conditions document, 'where clinically possible, medicines should be prescribed in dose frequencies which enable them to be taken outside school hours'.
+Named staff (Sue Lockwood) will only administer medicine to children if 'it would be detrimental to a child's health or school attendance not to do so' and parents or carers are unable to come into school to administer medicine during school hours (most medicines doses can be adjusted so that it is not necessary to administer during this period).
+A parent may give written permission for a child to self-administer their own medicine or for an agreed member of staff to administer.
+In either case, the medicines will be handed in at the office by the parent, in person, who will give clear written and oral instructions on the correct dose and dosage rates.
+The use of inhalers for asthmatic conditions is included in this policy as Appendix B. Sunscreen Policy is attached as Appendix C.

+See also Medication policy and Asthma policy.

-5. Hazardous Substances and Fumes
+Hazardous Substances and Fumes